kubernetes/website/docs/admin/disruptions.md

 ## Specifying a PodDisruptionBudget

-A `PodDisruptionBudget` has two components: a selector to specify the set of pods, and a description of the minimum number of available pods for a disruption to be allowed.
+Currently a `PodDisruptionBudget` has two components: a selector to specify the set of pods, and a description of the minimum number of available pods for a disruption to be allowed (i.e. an eviction will not be allowed if it will cause the number of available pods to fall below this threshold).
 The latter can be either an absolute number or a percentage.
 In typical usage, a single budget would be used for a collection of pods managed by a controller—for example, the pods in a single ReplicaSet.

 Note that a disruption budget does not truly guarantee that the specified number/percentage of pods will always be up.
 For example, a node that hosts a